Skip to content

 Beyond the Famous Temples

-Kyoto has over 2,000 temples and shrines.
-The famous dozen get 90% of tourists; the other 1,988 are often empty and equally beautiful.
+Kyoto has more than 2,000 temples and shrines.
+A famous dozen carry most of the visitor traffic; the rest are often empty.

 Northern Kyoto (Kitayama)